-AdorStore is going into its sixth year of manufacturing the ADOR automatic doors.
+AdorStore is in its sixth year of manufacturing the ADOR automatic doors.
 The company (ALLogic Inc) started in 1981 and incorporated in 1992, so we've been around a while.
 We have lots of testimonials sent in unsolicited but we've only posted a few of them.
 Please read what a few of our customers say and some of the issues they have had:

 Paul B - N.C.
 "We’ve had our two Ador chicken doors now for a little over a year.
 They have worked flawlessly during all the various weather we get here in NC.
 Although the 6V batteries originally installed still seemed to be working fine, we just replaced them to be on the safe side.
 Still 3 bucks at Walmart, good deal.
 We did reinstall ours on swing open doors just in case we need to quickly manually open them for some reason.
 We have recommended your product to several of our “back yard chicken farmers.” -- Paul.
 [Thanks to Paul and all the others who give word of mouth advertising for our ADOR automatic doors -- that's the best kind of advertising.
 Paul sent along pictures of his ADOR1 installations on the swing doors of his coops -- Rod]